BeSnappy/Snaprobash/readme.md

 # Snaprobash

-The local development VM we use at BsSnappy for all PHP &amp; Docker-based development.
+The local development VM we use at BeSnappy for all PHP &amp; Docker-based development.

 Based on Vaprobash from @fideloper.
 Thanks, Chris!